ashraf1lastbreath/PriceChanger/README.md

 ### Usage

-Run both the python files using a cronjob on a server
+ - Run both the python files using a cronjob on a server
+  - On Twitter simply post the URL of any product from any popular ecommerece sites, and tweet it to @Price_Changer'
+                -     @Price_Changer <space> <URL>

 **Free Software, Hell Yeah!**